 Further perusal is assured back in the Exchange District proper.
 Among its many art galleries are the artist-run Martha Street Studio, eclectic Cre8ery, and Gurevich Fine Art, which showcases emerging and established artists—such as Diana Thorneycroft and Buffy Sainte-Marie.
 (And of course, slightly southwest of the Exchange area is the formidable Winnipeg Art Gallery, with the world’s largest public collection of contemporary Inuit art.)

 If there’s a festival happening in Winnipeg, it’s likely that some component of it will be at Old Market Square.
-This urban park and its funky open-air stage, The Cube—in the heart of the Exchange District—feature free performances during the Winnipeg International Jazz Festival (June 15-25), Winnipeg Fringe Festival (July 19-30) and Manitoba Electronic Music Exhibition (August 17-20), among other events.
+This urban park and its funky open-air stage, The Cube—in the heart of the Exchange District—feature free performances during the Winnipeg International Jazz Festival (June 18-23) and Winnipeg Fringe Festival (July 17-29), among other events.

 WHERE TO EAT